Aliases for PDE4D Gene

 GeneCards Summary for PDE4D Gene

 PDE4D (Phosphodiesterase 4D, CAMP-Specific) is a Protein Coding gene.
-Diseases associated with PDE4D include acrodysostosis 2, with or without hormone resistance and acrodysostosis with multiple hormone resistance.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include enzyme binding and ion channel binding.
+Diseases associated with PDE4D include acrodysostosis with multiple hormone resistance and acrodysostosis 2, with or without hormone resistance.
+Among its related pathways are Signaling by GPCR and G Protein Signaling Pathways.
+GO annotations related to this gene include enzyme binding and protein domain specific binding.
 An important paralog of this gene is PDE7A.

 UniProtKB/Swiss-Prot for PDE4D Gene